bargaorobalo/the-next-g/README.md

 ==========
 Better approach:

-Jekyll to use as a blog
+Jekyll(DocPad???) to use as a blog
 NodeJS to monitoring github account (using API)